-Landing Page Design: Inspiration and Tips to Drive Conversion
+Landing Page Design: Tips and Tricks to Drive Conversion (+ Examples)

-One of the most effective ways to boost leads and sales is by creating a landing page.
-Essentially, a landing page is a single web page that is used to promote an offering and generate conversions.
+One of the most effective ways to boost leads and sales is by creating a landing page, a single web page that is used to promote an offering and generate conversions.
 You may have come across these types of pages before, but it’s a whole other ball game to design one yourself.

-In this article, we’ll provide you with guidance and inspiration for designing landing pages - starting with this landing page builder that you can use to create one of your own.
-You’ll also find a list of landing page design ideas and tips to guide you through the creation process.
+In this article, we’ll provide you with guidance for designing landing pages - starting with this landing page builder that you can use to create one of your own.
+You’ll also find a list of landing page design examples and tips to guide you through the creation process.
 Armed with these tools, you’ll be able to build an attractive, high-converting landing page within minutes.

 10 Landing page design tips that get results